ewaugh2/ECS189L-Project/README.md

 *Player Ui* - Utilizing the observer pattern, each of the players in the game was linked with a player ui, that had as objective showing the user the current health, score and ammo to each player.
 Every time the player changed one of this attributes, the player ui gameobject had to update to show the correct values.

 ## Movement/Physics

-**Describe the basics of movement and physics in your game.
-Is it the standard physics model?
-What did you change or modify?
-Did you make your own movement scripts that do not use the phyics system?**

 As the main game takes place in a top-down 2d world, w removed gravity from the game from the 2D Physics.
 The movement is implemented using the Command pattern, although to avoid having too many classes I've chosen to use static methods to instantiate the required movement commands.